janmoelter/sgc-assembly-detection/README.md

 This step produces an `*_ACTIVITY-RASTER.mat` file that holds the binary activity patterns and which is used to perform the assembly detection; see [GoodhillLab/neural-assembly-detection](https://github.com/GoodhillLab/neural-assembly-detection) for details.

+In order to change some of the parameters of the preprocessing step, they have been exposed as command line arguments.
+Specifically, these parameters are the standard-deviations threshold to determine active neurons, the number of shuffling rounds to estimate a coactivity null model and the coactivity significance level.
+Regarding their specifics including default values, see the help message (`python SGC.py preprocessing --help`).

 ### Assembly detection

 ```bash